cardboard-iguana/cardboard-iguana.com/log/2021-11-02-tryhackme-complete-beginner.md

 strace $EXECUTABLE 2>&1 | grep open
 ```

-If there are missing libraries in paths that we’re able to access, then code similar to the LD_PRELOAD trick can be used to inject malicious code
+If there are missing libraries in paths that we're able to access, then code similar to the LD_PRELOAD trick can be used to inject malicious code

 Running `strings` on a binary can also give us a sense of what helper applications might be getting executed.